htim327/QuantumGravity/docs/source/EntanglementGradient.rst

     % The following matrix stores all of the control operations that flip the
     % external qubit if a qubit is present at a particular site measmats = zeros(2^(ntimes*nqubits+1),2^(ntimes*nqubits+1),2*Li*Lj);
-    % The following vector stores where the site that becomes entangled with
-    % the external qubit changes its y-index value. numvec = [];
     for j = (Lj-1):(-1):0
         for i = 0:(Li-1)
             aph = aph + 1;